Skip to main content

 Why study honours?

-Completing honours shows you have achieved high academic standards and gives you an honours-level award.
+Completing honours shows you have achieved high academic standards and gives you a Bachelor (Honours) qualification.

-An honours pathway can open the door for further research study, equipping you with the prerequisite research skills to undertake a research degree such as the PhD.
+An honours degree can open the door for further research study, equipping you with the prerequisite research skills to undertake a research degree such as the PhD.

-Alternatively, if you decide to only complete an honours pathway without pursuing further research, you will graduate with a robust set of transferrable skills including:
+Alternatively, if you decide to complete an honours degree without pursuing further research, you will graduate with a robust set of transferrable skills including:

 • time management and research skills